Secure your site with HTTPS

 - Single certificate for single secure origin (e.g.

-- Use a web server that supports HTTP Strict Transport Security (HSTS) and make sure that it's enabled.
-HSTS tells the browser to request pages using HTTPS automatically, even if the user enters
+We recommend that HTTPS sites support HSTS (HTTP Strict Transport Security).
+HSTS tells the browser to request HTTPS pages automatically, even if the user enters

 Throughout the process of making your site secure with TLS, avoid the following mistakes: